apache/tvm-rfcs/rfcs/0039-buffer-physical-layout.md

-    This would be a unified way to represent all layout transformations in the TIR graph, which may or may not change the dimensionality of the buffer.
-The flattening of buffers to a device-supported dimensionality would be handled identically to any other layout transformation, rather than having an implicit row-major traversal.
+    This would be a unified way to represent all layout transformations in the TIR graph, which may or may not change the rank of the buffer.
+The flattening of buffers to a device-supported rank would be handled identically to any other layout transformation, rather than having an implicit row-major traversal.

   - Option 2: The `te.AXIS_SEPARATOR` is represented in the TIR graph, and alters the behavior of the `StorageFlatten` pass.
 There is no